 Tucked into a bend of its river, the Andalusian town of Córdoba has a glorious Moorish past.
 While its old wall evokes the history of a long-ago empire, its elegant cityscape and convivial squares show a modern pride.
 Typical of southern Spain, it's a people-friendly place filled with energy and color.

-Córdoba's centerpiece is its massive former mosque — or, in Spanish, Mezquita (for pronunciation ease, think female mosquito).
+Córdoba's centerpiece is its massive former mosque — or, in Spanish, mezquita.
 Magical in its grandeur, this huge building dominates the higgledy-piggledy old town that surrounds it.
-A wonder of the medieval world, the mosque is remarkably well-preserved, giving visitors a chance to appreciate Islamic Córdoba and the glory days of Muslim rule.
+A wonder of the medieval world, the former mosque is remarkably well-preserved, giving visitors a chance to appreciate Islamic Córdoba and the glory days of Muslim rule.

-Grand gates lead to an outdoor courtyard sheltered by orange trees.
+Imposing gates lead to an outdoor courtyard sheltered by orange trees.
 Long ago, worshippers washed here before prayer, as directed by Muslim law.
 Entering the mosque, you step into a fantastic forest of delicate columns and graceful arches that seems to recede into infinity, as if reflecting the immensity and complexity of God's creation.